Catholic Sexual Abuse Crisis Deepens As Authorities Lag In Response

 "The abuse was occurring not only by its own people, but on its own property," the grand jury reported.
 "Children were raped in places of worship, in schools, and in diocesan owned vehicles, and were groomed through diocesan programs and retreats.
 The bishops weren't just aware of what was going on; they were immersed in it.
 And they went to great lengths to keep it secret."

 The report's emphasis on bishop culpability distinguished it from some earlier investigations of clerical abuse, which focused more narrowly on the behavior of individual priests.
-In 2002, after the Boston Globe revelations, U.S. bishops meeting in Dallas approved a set of procedures to ensure that allegations of abuse by priests would be forwarded to civil authorities.
+In 2002, after The Boston Globe revelations, U.S. bishops meeting in Dallas approved a set of procedures to ensure that allegations of abuse by priests would be forwarded to civil authorities.
 The Pennsylvania grand jury investigation demonstrated the inadequacy of that approach.

-"This is incredibly uncomfortable for the Catholic Church," says Terence McKiernan, co-founder and president of BishopAccountability.Org, which tracks sex abuse cases in the Catholic church.
+"This is incredibly uncomfortable for the Catholic Church," says Terence McKiernan, co-founder and president of BishopAccountability.Org, which tracks sex abuse cases in the Catholic Church.
 "It's always dealt with these problems as problems with the priests, when it dealt with them at all.
 Now the whole system is on view."

 But the Vatican has been slow in implementing the recommendations of the Pontifical Commission, and the proposed tribunal for bishops was not established.
 In Chile, authorities this week carried out a series of raids at Catholic church offices, looking for evidence they said the Chilean church had not produced.